 Virtual summits like webinars and virtual conferences are often used to build trust and generate more leads for bloggers.
 For example, if you are having trouble building a mailing list, you can offer your readers a chance to sign up for a free webinar where you will discuss certain subjects of interest to them.

 Virtual summits are also proven methods of building better reader engagement.
-According to one case study, a blogger was able to expand his mailing list by 600% with one single summit.
-You may also use these events as a platform to sell certain products affiliated to your blog.
+According to one case study, a freelance blogger was able to expand his mailing list by 600% with one single summit.
+You may also use these events as a platform for selling products affiliated with your blog.

-A sponsored post is an article commissioned by a third party to promote its service on your blog.
-Imagine you are running a successful stock trading blog.
+A sponsored post is an article commissioned by a third party to promote their service on your blog.
+Imagine you are running a successful blog for stock traders.
 A stockbroker may ask you to write a sponsored article talking about their service and what you think about them.
 Sponsored posts are mostly promotional.
 They are designed to give third-party companies visibility among your readers.

 There is no standard fee for a sponsored content.
 The amount paid is negotiated between the third party company and the blogger.
 However, authoritative blogs that get loads of traffic have better leverage to negotiate better fees.
 The biggest challenge with sponsored posts is finding a third party company to partner with.
 Sites like Cooperatize, Sponsored Reviews, and Tomoson may have some profitable opportunities to explore.